-The following items will be NOT collected by Curbside Cleanup crews.
+The following items will NOT be collected by Curbside Cleanup crews.
 See below for options for disposing of these items.

 - No asbestos.

-- No TVs, computers, stereos.
+- No TVs, computers, printers, stereos, cell phones etc.

 - No paints, motor oil, solvents.

-- No fluorescent light bulbs.
+- No fluorescent tubes and bulbs.

 - No propane tanks.